forestgrape/people_interactions/jurisprudence/migration.md

 > The approach here in general and to move towards a more reasonable and ordered migration scheme is forward looking.
 In this sense it is opted for
+> * Everyone should have a secure and good place to live.
+No one should be expelled or have to take dangerous and/or expensive journeys to find refuge/migrate.
+>   * Peace should be a priority.
+Laws and systems should promote peace.
+>   * *Refuge places with human rights guaranteed should be available for everybody anytime.* A possibility are UN governed centers spread across the world.
+>   * To migrate long distances locally handed permits/visas for work/asylum/study are advocated.
 > * All people who lived for several years in a region should be allowed to stay and integrated into the country and its legal and social [support] frameworks (Especially as in many regions including Europe stays without 'official' permit have been 'customary law'/accepted for long.) - 'amnesty' like residence permits could be an option, possibly in exchange with somewhat increased taxes/reduced social support and/or mandatory language courses and/or some time civil service (increased taxes & civil services are already common in many countries for exemptions from mandatory military services).
-> * People shouldn't have to take dangerous and/or expensive journeys to find refuge/migrate.
->   * *Refuge places with human rights guaranteed should be available for everybody anytime.* A possibility are UN governed centers spread across the world.
->   * To migrate locally handed permits/visas for work/asylum/study are advocated.

 >
 > Forced or pushed migration (including deportations) are opposed.
 Regarding deportations as rare exceptions are considered when convicted for serious crimes and a change of country increases or at least not decreases security.
 Also, a repatriation timely after arrival when there is no legal basis to stay is considered different from a deportation of someone who stayed for several years.